JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-05-09-ITS2-Test-LowConcentration.md

 This post details information on ITS2 amplification for the my ambient Mcap developmental timeseries samples from 2023 and for the POC spawning experimental samples from 2023.
 Mcap 2023 github repo is [here](https://github.com/JillAshey/Hawaii_Developmental_TimeSeries) and POC github is [here](https://github.com/hputnam/Poc_RAPID).

-These samples had pretty low DNA concentrations (see DNA QC post hereXXXX for sample concentration info).
+These samples had pretty low DNA concentrations (see DNA QC post [here](https://github.com/JillAshey/JillAshey_Putnam_Lab_Notebook/blob/master/_posts/2024-05-08-DNA-QC.md) for sample concentration info).
 In this test, I attempted to dilute 6 samples to the lowest concentration (0.104 ng/uL) and run the PCR amplification.

 I followed Ariana's ITS2 [protocol](https://github.com/AHuffmyer/ASH_Putnam_Lab_Notebook/blob/master/_posts/2024-03-30-ITS2-amplification-protocol.md) with some modifications for testing some samples with low concentrations.